ELELAB/MAVISp_allosigma2_workflow/ensemble_mode/readme.md

 N.B.
 If your simulation also includes other non-canonical residues and you have used GROMACS, you will need the file in which you have specified the residue types (e.g. residuetypes.dat) and carry it over for this analysis.

+N.B.
+The non-canonical residues such as HSE for HIS must be renamed prior to running the next step, otherwise the residue check will filter out these residues.

 Output:
 - acPSN graph
 - log text file